 Enable Port PTP

-The Enable Port PTP options can be used to define which ports are listening for PTP from the media network (or transmitting PTP if the blade is running as master).
+The Enable Port PTP options can be used to define which ports are listening for PTP from the media network.

-The available ports depend on the operating mode of the system: either 4 x 25GbE (SFP 1 to 4) or 2 x 100GbE (QSFP 1 & 2).
+The available ports depend on the FPGA mode of the blade.
 In each case, select a port (on the left) and then set the option using the on/off slider.

 Path Delay

-For diagnostic purposes, you can turn on the Enable PathDelay Updates option to monitor the Path Delay.
-This is the delay caused by the time taken for packets to travel between the PTP master and slave device.
+When Enable PathDelay Updates is turned on, the Path Delay shows the delay caused by the time taken for packets to travel between the PTP master and slave.